dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/PanoDemo.md

 In the code above, we implement the following features:

 1. Firstly, we initialize an NSMutableArray `imageArray`, which will be used to stored the downloaded images.
-And then invoke the `fileListSnapshot` method of `DJIMediaManager` to get the current `DJIMediaFile` file list, and store them in the `files` array object.
+And then invoke the `sdCardFileListSnapshot` method of `DJIMediaManager` to get the current `DJIMediaFile` file list, and store them in the `files` array object.
 After that, we check if the current media files' count is less than `PHOTO_NUMBER`, which is the photo count to create a panorama.
 If so, inform the user that not enough photos are taken using a UIAlertView and return.

 2. Moreover, we invoke the `resumeWithCompletion:` method to resume the `DJIFetchMediaTaskScheduler` and inform the user that resume file task scheduler failed using a UIAlertView.